State-dependent Delay Differential Equations on $H^1$

 Using the Hilbert space $H^1(-h,T;\R^n)$ instead, we are in the position to make use of the projection theorem.
-This particularly proves useful when we employ retraction techniques to extend (Lipschitz) continuous functions on $H^1$ as every closed convex subset $C\subseteq H^1(-h,T;\R^n)$ is a retract of $H^1(-h,T;\R^n)$; the retraction is given by the metric projection onto $C$, $P_C$, see in particular Proposition \ref{prop:normproj} below.
-Hence, Theorem \ref{thm:fdewpint} also contains a \emph{local} solution theory.
-Indeed, some particulars of which are presented in Proposition \ref{prop:aLc}.
+This particularly proves useful when we employ retraction techniques to extend (Lipschitz) continuous functions on $H^1(-h,0;\R^n)$ as every closed convex subset $C\subseteq H^1(-h,T;\R^n)$ is a retract of $H^1(-h,T;\R^n)$; the retraction is given by the metric projection onto $C$, $P_C$, see in particular Proposition \ref{prop:normproj} below. {This helps to show that} Theorem \ref{thm:fdewpint} also contains a solution theory {for right-hand sides initially given on certain subsets only.} Indeed, some particulars of {this} are presented in Proposition \ref{prop:aLc}.
 In this proposition, we show that the functional differential equations guaranteeing unique local existence as considered in \cite{MNP94,BGR21} provide a particular case of the solution theory spelled out here: Using $P_C$, we can always extend a suitably Lipschitz continuous functional to the whole of $H^1$ and then apply Theorem \ref{thm:fdewpint}.
 We emphasise that Kirszbraun's theorem, see \cite{K34}, even asserts that given a Lipschitz continuous $f\colon \dom(f)\to H_2$, $H_1,H_2$ Hilbert spaces, defined on \emph{any} subset $\dom(f)\subseteq H_1$ can be Lipschitz continuously extended to the whole of $H_1$; hinting at the flexibility allowed for in the present Hilbert space approach.

 Concerning our proof strategy of Theorem \ref{thm:fdewpint}, Proposition \ref{prop:normproj} is in fact applied to $V_\beta\subseteq H^1(-h,T;\R^n)$ the set of weakly differentiable functions with derivative bounded by $\beta$.
 This will be used to identify the evaluation functional defined on $H^1(-h,0;\R^n)\times [-h,0]$ suitably composed with the delay functional $r$ as a Lipschitz continuous mapping on $V_\beta$ (see Theorem \ref{thm:sddcm}).
 The existence of solutions up to the final time $T$ for the more particular equations of the type \eqref{eq:sdd1} is then guaranteed with a contradiction argument and a blow-up technique.